Go Live (album): Background and release

-On May 27, 2020, the group announced the upcoming release of Go Live, their first full-length album to be released on June 17, 2020, on their official Twitter account.
-Members Bang Chan, Changbin, and Han were heavily involved in the writing and production of the album under the helm "3Racha".
+On May 27, 2020, the group announced the upcoming release of Go Live, their first full-length album for June 17, 2020, on their official Twitter account.
+Members Bang Chan, Changbin, and Han were heavily involved in the writing and production of the album as the collective "3Racha".

 The title of the album, pronounced gosaeng (Korean: 고생; Hanja: 苦生) in Korean, translates to hardship, relating to one of the core themes of the album.
 The English title of the album references the group's desire to continue moving forward and living without inhibition.
 Members of the group stated that this project involved experimentation with a variety of genres ranging from trap, hip hop, acoustic rock, and EDM.

 Commercial performance

-Go Live debuted atop the weekly Gaon Album Chart, and also at number five on the monthly chart with 243,462 copies sold, becoming Stray Kids's best-selling album.
-As of August 2020, the album received certification from Gaon Chart as a Platinum-sales album (sold more than 250,000 copies), become the group's first album to do so.
+Go Live debuted atop the weekly Gaon Album Chart, and also at number five on the monthly chart with 243,462 copies sold, becoming Stray Kids' best-selling album at the time.
+As of August 2020, the album was certified Platinum by the Gaon Chart (sales of 250,000 copies), becoming the group's first album to do so.

-The single "God's Menu" debut at number 144 on Gaon Weekly Download Chart, become the group's first single to appear on the chart, and also their first single to appear on the main category of digital chart of Gaon (Digital, Download, and Streaming).
+The single "God's Menu" debuted at number 144 on the Gaon Weekly Download Chart, becoming the group's first single to appear on the chart, and also their first single to appear on the main digital chart of Gaon (combining all digital forms of music consumption).